Pest Management Fact Sheet #5004

 These pests usually come out at night or in darkened areas.
 The pest’s small white eggs hatch into almost transparent nymphs that start feeding at the first opportunity and molt five times before becoming adults.
 Usually, all stages of bed bugs are present in an infestation.
 A temperature of 70-80°F is ideal for bed bug development.
 Bed bugs can live from months to over a year without feeding.
 At least three generations per year are possible with proper temperature and food supply.

-Bed bugs typically hide close to their hosts, however, they can travel up to 20 feet (sometimes more) to find one.
-When hiding places and hosts are few, they may be found almost anywhere- in the seams of mattresses, in box springs, in cracks of floorboards, behind peeled wallpaper, in picture frames, in couches, stuffed chairs, clothing and even the seams of curtains; wherever a dark crack or crevice might be.
+Although bed bugs will travel up to 20 feet (sometimes more) in order to find a host, once a host is located they will generally remain close by in a well-concealed hiding place.
+When hiding places and hosts are few, they may be found almost anywhere: in the seams of mattresses, in box springs, in cracks of floorboards, behind peeled wallpaper, in picture frames, in couches, stuffed chairs, clothing and even the seams of curtains; wherever a dark crack or crevice might be.
 Dark excrement spots of partially digested blood are often found where they rest.
 Cast skins will also be found, especially where infestations are heavy.

-There seems to be no consistent way to determine a bed bug bite without actually finding the bugs.
-Pets, birds, rats or mice may help support bed bug populations.
-These pests are also common in poultry houses and occasionally infest areas where animals are kept.
-Bed bugs closely resemble bat and swallow bugs, which exhibit similar behavior.
-The key to bat and swallow bug management is targeting the resting area and bat/bird proofing structures.
+Bed bugs are also common in poultry houses and occasionally infest areas where animals are kept.
+Bed bugs closely resemble bat and swallow bugs, which exhibit similar behavior and will resort to biting humans in the absence of their primary host.
+The key to bat and swallow bug management is targeting the resting area and bat/bird-proofing structures.

 Preventing bed bug infestations is the first step in management.
 When traveling, always check your hotel room for bed bugs before you bring any suitcases, duffel bags, purses etc. into your room.
-The second step in proper management is to get proper identification.
-This can be done by sending a specimen in rubbing alcohol to the Pest Management Office.
-There are several methods used to monitor for bed bug activity, you may need to contact a licensed professional to get proper monitoring methods, which may include the use of a dog, and/or heat/CO2/lure traps.
+The second step in proper management is to get a positive identification.
+This can be done by sending a specimen–preferably in rubbing alcohol–to our Pest Management Unit in Orono.
+There are several methods used to monitor for bed bug activity.
+You may need to contact a licensed professional to use appropriate monitoring methods, which may include the use of a dog, and/or heat/CO2/lure traps.
 Control of bed bugs can be difficult, especially in homes that have many cracks and crevices, loose wallpaper, etc. Examine used bedding and beds before use.
-At least four actions should be considered to help with management.
+As a minimum, the following four actions should be considered to help with bed bug management:

 1) Vacuuming and de-cluttering.
-Vacuuming can eliminate some bed bugs when concentrated in a specific area.
+Vacuuming can eliminate some bed bugs when they are concentrated in a specific area.
 It also facilitates insecticide penetration of cracks and crevices.
-It is possible that the vacuum cleaner itself can become infested.
-So, discard vacuum bag contents right after use, in a sealed plastic bag and closely look over the vacuum and attachments for bed bugs and eggs.
-De-cluttering of objects laying on the floor and furniture eliminates potential hiding places (especially items stored under the bed).
+It is possible that the vacuum cleaner itself can become infested, however, so be sure to discard vacuum bag contents immediately after use into a sealed plastic bag and closely examine the vacuum and attachments for any bed bugs or bed bug eggs.
+De-cluttering of objects found on the floor or on furniture helps to eliminate potential hiding places (especially any items that might be stored under the bed).

 2) Mattress and box spring encasements.
 These can be used to salvage beds (or protect new beds) that may be infested.
-High quality bed bug-proof encasements will seal in bed bugs, which eventually die, and keep additional bed bugs out.
+High quality bed bug-proof encasements will seal in bed bugs (which eventually die from starvation), and they will keep any additional bed bugs out.

 3) Laundering.
-Suspected infested clothing can be washed on the hot cycle and then put in the dryer at the high setting for 30 minutes.
-Other non-washable objects can be put in the dryer at high for 30 minutes.
+Suspected infested clothing can be washed on the hot cycle and then put in the dryer on the high setting for 30 minutes.
+Other non-washable objects can be put in the dryer on high for 30 minutes.